IvanSotelo/JForrst/README.md

 For normal usage; jQuery 1.3 or higher.

 ## Usage
-JForrst makes available methods for retrieving shot and player information from the Forrst.com API.
+JForrst makes available methods for retrieving post and user information from the Forrst.com API.
 All the available methods are accessed from the JForrst object which is a member of the jQuery or $ object.

 ### Get User info
 $.jforrst.getUserInfo(username, callback)